coreeng/core-platform-docs/content/cecg-idp/app/new-app.md

 environments for functional and non-functional testing.

 {{% notice note %}}
-If you have forked the reference app, then:
+If you have forked the core-platform-reference-applications repo, then:

 * You need to manually enable the workflows in your forked repository.
 To do this, navigate to your repository on GitHub.
 Click on the 'Actions' tab.
 If you see a notice about workflow permissions, click on 'I understand my workflows, go ahead and enable them'.